Call for NACOR Examiners

 Considering giving back to your profession?
-Becoming an Examiner is a great way to get involved with the College.
-This is a casual, contract position.
-The College will provide a daily honorarium as well as reimburse you for expenses related to travel and meals.
+Becoming an Examiner is a great way to get involved.

 The entry to practice examinations are offered by the National Alliance of Canadian Optician Regulators (NACOR).
 The COO recognizes the following examinations: